Restyled Refinished Vintage

 Episode 142- Decorative finishes update – mettre en valeur

 You might remember that I posted about the first two stages of the process I have developed for stucco-stencilling walls.
-Check it out here in French house salon. https://coteetcampagne.wordpress.com/2016/06/09/can-you-stucco-stencil-it-yes-you-can/ I have now completed stage 3 and it looks even … Continue reading
+Check it out here in French house salon.
+Can you stucco stencil it?
+Yes you can!
+I have now completed … Continue reading

 Woo-hoo!
 L’escalier is painted